software-mansion/starknet-jvm/lib/starknet-jvm.md

 Http service used to communicate with StarkNet.

 You can create a `OkHttpService` yourself and pass it whenever creating a provider.
 This way your whole application can use a single `OkHttpClient`.
+Read more [here](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/#okhttpclients-should-be-shared).

 ```java
 import com.swmansion.starknet.service.http.OkHttpService;